 To keep track of the asset, record the amount as a receivable in your accounting books.
 Assets are increased by debits and decreased by credits.

 When you sell an item to a customer without receiving money, the amount owed to you increases.
 That means you must debit your accounts receivable.
-And, you will need to credit another account, like inventory, to show you have a decrease in goods.
+And, you will need to credit another account, like revenue.

 When a customer pays you, the amount of money owed to you decreases, so you will credit your accounts receivable.
 And, you will debit your cash account since you have more money.